 If you abused drugs or alcohol for many years, detoxification might take longer for you than for others who used it for a shorter time.
-But the key is not to focus on how long is alcohol detox.
+But the key is not to focus on how long the alcohol detox timeline is.
 For most people, however, withdrawal symptoms peak about seventy-two hours after the last drink or dose and gradually subside over five to seven days.

 The Detox Timeline

 With the understanding that detox is never the same for everyone, there is a general timetable that you can use as a guide if you have no underlying conditions, are only detoxing from one substance, and are under medical supervision.
-The general timeline for detox is:
+The general detox timeline: